 We took our seats towards the front of the bus.
-The bus was full.
-I was glad I had made our reservations from before.[su_icon icon=”icon: info” background=”#f20000″ color=”#ffffff” text_color=”#4a4a4a” size=”14″ shape_size=”10″ radius=”4″ text_size=”18″ ]Note: The White Pirika bus does not operate beyond March 6th.[/su_icon]
+The bus was almost full and I was glad I had made our reservations from before.

 The lady guide handed us a pamphlet and informed everyone about the route we would be taking along the tour.
 After a few turns, we left the city behind and entered the Kushiro Marshlands.
 Kushiro Marshland is a breeding ground for many animals including Japanese cranes.
 It is also a wildlife sanctuary registered under the Ramsar Convention.
-We didn’t stop at observation point since there was nothing to see in the snow.
-In summers one can try walking on boardwalk or even canoeing in the marsh.
+We didn’t stop at the observation point since there was nothing to see in the snow.
+In summers one can try walking on a boardwalk or even go canoeing in the marsh.

-The Tancho Crane Reserve in Kushiro
+The Tancho Crane Reserve in Kushiro: Tsurui-mura

-Within a few minutes a couple of cranes flew into the park from nowhere.
+Within a few minutes, a couple of cranes flew into the park from nowhere.
 The couple played around in the snow.
 In-between one of them would give out a loud shrieking call.
 Hearing the call, another bunch of cranes came by, for our view pleasure.

 After spending some time watching the cranes playing in the snow, we left for Lake Kussharo.
 Lake Kussharo is the largest of the three caldera lakes that make up Akan National Park.
 As with most geographic names in Hokkaido, the lake derives its name from the Ainu.

 Lake Kussharo is thought to have been formed over 100,000 years ago as a result of volcanic eruptions.
 Volcanic activity is still active in these parts and if you dig the sand near the banks, you can find hot water.

 The surface of the lake was frozen, but along the sandy beach, where the hot springs prevent any ice from forming, the swans were enjoying a nice swim in the water.

-We wanted to stay back a little longer but this is the problem with set tours, they allow very less time to enjoy a place truly.
+We wanted to stay back a little longer but this is the problem with set tours, they allow very little time to enjoy a place truly.
 So, off we went back to the bus.
-Our next stop: the sulfur spewing Mt Io.[mapsmarker layer=”5″]
+Our next stop: the sulfur spewing Mt Io.